chakrit/sider/README.markdown

     client.Dispose() // disconnect

-For ASP.NET/Web and/or multi-threaded concurrent access scenarios, you can use the `ThreadwisePool` like this:
+For ASP.NET/Web and/or multi-threaded concurrent access scenarios, it is recommended that you use an IoC container to help you with client activations or you can use the `ThreadwisePool` like this:

     // manages clients activations/disposal
     var pool = new ThreadwisePool();